a2as-team/google-adk-anygent/README.md

 ### Adding New Tools

-You can extend the agent by adding new tools to the `specialized_agent`:
+You can extend AnyGent by adding new tools to the `specialized_agent`:

 ```python
 def my_custom_tool(tool_context: ToolContext):